hcoona/cxx-for-java-developers/docs/core-language/types.en.md

 #### Constraining Types Is Complicated

-As of now (2021-05-14) the [Concept mechanism](https://en.cppreference.com/w/cpp/language/constraints) is not yet widely used, making constraining generic types difficult and indirect.
-Currently there are two main mechanisms:
+As of 2021-05-14 Concepts are not widely adopted; constraining templates is clumsy via:

 1. Use `static_assert` for compile-time checks.
 2. Use `std::enable_if` to disable non-conforming branches during template instantiation.